earthly/earthly/docs/guides/registries/aws-ecr.md

 ### Basic Credentials Not Found

 If you get a message saying `basic credentials not found`; your distribution may not have the most recent version installed.
 A simple workaround is to simply prepend `AWS_SDK_LOAD_CONFIG=true` to your Earthly invocation.
 This will force the helper to use the SDK over built-in config when executing.
-You can track this issue [here](https://github.com/awslabs/amazon-ecr-credential-helper/issues/232).
+You can track this [issue](https://github.com/awslabs/amazon-ecr-credential-helper/issues/232).

 ### 401 Unauthorized